Brain waves and finding your flow ~

 Flow can happen at work too.
 I know as a health coach that some clients the hour goes by like it was 15 minutes … and other clients we are 20 minutes into the session and I think “what are we going to do with the remaining 40?”

-Flow can improve our relationships and give us more positive experiences and emotions throughout our days.
+Flow can improve our relationships by helping us be present with who we are with.
+Periods of Flow gives us more positive experiences and emotions throughout our days.

 The more frequently we experience flow the more likely we will be happy, experience positive emotions, and have a meaningful life.